 Introduction to QtracW Threshold Tracking Software

-The Digitimer DS5 Bipolar Constant Current Stimulator was specifically designed to work with QtracW software for human studies of nerve excitability.
+The Digitimer DS5 Bipolar Constant Current Stimulator was specifically designed to work with QtracW software for human studies of nerve/muscle excitability.
 The major components of a human nerve excitability setup include a PC running QtracW software, a nerve stimulator (e.g. Digitimer DS5), an isolated EMG amplifier (e.g. Digitimer D440-2) and a compatible DAQ interface.
-We also strongly recommend the Quest Scientific Humbug Noise Eliminator to remove mains interference, as many QtracW systems are mobile and used in electrically noisy hospital environments.
-For animal-based studies, our DS4 Biphasic Stimulator is compatible with QtracW.
+We also strongly recommend the Digitimer Humbug Noise Eliminator or D400-2/D400-4 to remove mains interference, as many QtracW systems are mobile and used in electrically noisy hospital environments.
+For animal-based studies, our DS4 Biphasic Stimulator is a suitable alternative to the DS5 and compatible with QtracW.

 For those unfamiliar with the application of QtracW software in studies of nerve excitability, we recommend the recent article by Prof. Matthew Kiernan and colleagues (Kiernan et al. 2020), which provides guidelines for the measurement of axonal excitability and provides a state of the art review of axonal excitability research.